aws-samples/searchable-encryption-dynamodb-howto/content/getting-started.en.md

 Now try to see if you can index the data in a different way, e.g. getting all employees in New York City.

-Alternatively, explore the other data in our table.
+Alternatively, explore the other data in your table.
-What are our current meetings, projects, reservations, tickets, or timecards?
+What are your current meetings, projects, reservations, tickets, or timecards?
-Keep in mind the list of supported access patterns we will implement on our encrypted table:
+Keep in mind the list of supported access patterns you will implement on your encrypted table:

 1. Get employee info by email
 1. Get employee info by employeeID